pcarbo/genetic-data-analysis-rcc-2/episodes/01-setup.md

 This should create an oscillating arrangement of multicolour dots.
 If you do not see this, it means your graphic setup isn't working.

-Once you have completed this test, quit R:
+Once you have completed this test, quit R and return to the shell
+environment:

 ```R
 quit()